odayakabe/web/docs/asyncsteps/first-steps.md

 # First AsyncSteps

-*By convention, JS version of AsyncSteps module is referred as `$as`.*
+By convention, JS version of AsyncSteps module is referred as `$as`.

-*There is no "thread" term in the spec - it used only for the guide.*.
+*Note: there is no "thread" term in the spec - it used only for the guide.*.

 ## Basic "thread"